 The virus continues to go viral.

-On Friday, Variety reported the ninth installment in the “Fast and Furious” film series, “F9”, was postponed, again, to May 28, 2021.
-The delay’s due to the latest James Bond flick, “No Time To Die” being pushed back to April 2, 2021.
-Originally scheduled to hit theaters May 22, 2020 the North American premiere of “F9” had been pushed back to 2021, according to a post on the “Fast” franchise’s Facebook page.
+The ninth installment in the “Fast and Furious” film series, “F9”, has been postponed due concerns about the spread of coronavirus.
+Originally scheduled to hit theaters May 22, the North American premiere has been pushed back to April 2, 2021, according to a post on the “Fast” franchise’s Facebook page.

 “It’s become clear that it won’t be possible for all of our fans around the world to see the film this May,” the post said.